“This report by its very length defends itself against the risk of being read.”

-If a long email is necessary, the proper Netiquette should be followed to insure readability, the early introduction of a major topic and a brief explanation for the need to have a long message.
+If a long email is necessary, the proper Netiquette should be followed to ensure readability, the early introduction of a major topic, and a brief explanation for the need to have a long message.
 It may also be best to have the correspondence divided and sent separately.

 Simple steps to avoid wordiness

-Certain words can contribute to make sentences less clear as well as providing more verbosity.
+Certain words can contribute to making sentences less clear as well as providing more verbosity.
 Among these are:

 - Kind of

 - Sort of

 Redundant words and appositives